Soil liquefaction: Quicksand

 Quicksand forms when water saturates an area of loose sand, and the sand is agitated.
 When the water trapped in the batch of sand cannot escape, it creates liquefied soil that can no longer resist force.
 Quicksand can be formed by standing or (upwards) flowing underground water (as from an underground spring), or by earthquakes.
 In the case of flowing underground water, the force of the water flow opposes the force of gravity, causing the granules of sand to be more buoyant.
 In the case of earthquakes, the shaking force can increase the pressure of shallow groundwater, liquefying sand and silt deposits.
 In both cases, the liquefied surface loses strength, causing buildings or other objects on that surface to sink or fall over.

-The saturated sediment may appear quite solid until a change in pressure, or a shock initiates the liquefaction, causing the sand to form a suspension with each grain surrounded by a thin film of water.
+The saturated sediment may appear quite solid until a change in pressure, or a shock initiates the thixotropic liquefaction, causing the sand to form a suspension with each grain surrounded by a thin film of water.
 This cushioning gives quicksand, and other liquefied sediments, a spongy, fluidlike texture.
 Objects in the liquefied sand sink to the level at which the weight of the object is equal to the weight of the displaced sand/water mix and the object floats due to its buoyancy.

 Quick clay

 Quick clay, known as Leda Clay in Canada, is a water-saturated gel, which in its solid form resembles highly sensitive clay.
 This clay has a tendency to change from a relatively stiff condition to a liquid mass when it is disturbed.
-This gradual change in appearance from solid to liquid is a process known as spontaneous liquefaction.
+This gradual (but sometimes rapid) change in appearance from solid to liquid is a process known as spontaneous liquefaction or thixotropy.
 The clay retains a solid structure despite its high-water content (up to 80% by volume), because surface tension holds water-coated flakes of clay together.
 When the structure is broken by a shock or sufficient shear, it enters a fluid state.

 Quick clay is found only in northern countries such as Russia, Canada, Alaska in the U.S., Norway, Sweden and Finland, which were glaciated during the Pleistocene epoch.

 Quick clay has been the underlying cause of many deadly landslides.
 In Canada alone, it has been associated with more than 250 mapped landslides.
 Some of these are ancient, and may have been triggered by earthquakes.

 Turbidity currents

 Submarine landslides are turbidity currents and consist of water-saturated sediments flowing downslope.
 An example occurred during the 1929 Grand Banks earthquake that struck the continental slope off the coast of Newfoundland.
-Minutes later, transatlantic telephone cables began breaking sequentially, further and further downslope, away from the epicenter.
+Minutes later, transatlantic telegraph cables began breaking sequentially, further and further downslope, away from the epicenter.
 Twelve cables were snapped in a total of 28 places.
 The exact times and locations were recorded for each break.
 Investigators suggested that a 60-mile-per-hour (100 km/h) submarine landslide or turbidity current of water-saturated sediments swept 400 miles (600 km) down the continental slope from the earthquake's epicenter, snapping the cables as it passed.